signalapp/WhisperYAFFS/direct/timothy_tests/quick_tests/README.txt

 BUGS AND WARNINGS
-	remove the printf which prints yaffs_mounting.
-	bug with opening a file with a name of 1,000,000 char long with no errors. bug with unlinking a file with 1,000,000 get the error ENOENT but should be geting ENAMETOOLONG.
+	bug with opening a file with a name of 1,000,000 char long with no errors. bug with unlinking a file with 1,000,000 get the error ENOENT but should be geting ENAMETOOLONG. bug with mounting a too long non-existant mount point. there are two errors here, ENOENT and ENAMETOOLONG. bug with mounting a non-existing mount point get the error ENODEV. should be getting ENOENT.

 	WARNING- If yaffs is unmounted then most functions return ENODIR.

+	FIXED-remove the printf which prints yaffs_mounting.
 	FIXED-ENOSPC error in programs test_yaffs_open_ENOTDIR and test_yaffs_open_ENOENT.
 	FIXED-ENOENT been returned by yaffs_read but the handle is good and the yaffs_open function does not return an error.